mostafasaeed88/ruby-docker-kubernetes-sample/README.md

 ﻿# Welcome to Ruby & Kubernetes Sample

-This repository will show you how to use a deploy a containerized sample ruby project using Docker Compose ,Kubernetes & Helm.
+This repository will show you how to use a deploy a containerized sample ruby project using Docker Compose ,Kubernetes & Helm.This repository is configured for automated build to publish the docker image to DockerHub at [https://hub.docker.com/r/codehut/ruby-docker-kubernetes-sample/](https://hub.docker.com/r/codehut/ruby-docker-kubernetes-sample/)

 # Prerequisites
 You should have the following installed to your local machine :